LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Proposed Method

+The purpose of this section is to explain how to extract low-frequency point cloud information, $D_{LP}$, from an input point cloud $D$.

+\textbf{Projecting onto Unit Sphere} The first step is projecting the input point cloud, $D$, onto the unit sphere, centered at its centroid.
+In fact, each point $d_{i}$ of the point cloud should be converted to the polar coordinate system $(r_{i}, \theta_i, \phi_i)$, where $r$ is the radial coordinate, $\theta\in\mathbb[0, 2\pi]$ is the azimuth angle, and $\phi\in\mathbb[0, \pi]$ is the polar angle.
+The projection

-Coming to this point, the first step is to project the input point cloud onto the unit sphere, centered at its centroid.
-This projection is characterized as a non-negative function $f(\theta, \phi)$ defined on an equiangular sampling grid on the sphere surface, in which $\theta$ and $\phi$ are the co-latitude and longitude, respectively.
-The value of $f$ at a particular grid point $(\theta_1, \phi_1)$ is defined as the radius of the point in the point cloud that its polar coordinates $(\theta_2, \phi_2)$ are the closest to $(\theta_1, \phi_1)$.
+is characterized as a non-negative function $f(\theta, \phi)$ defined on an equiangular sampling grid on the sphere surface, in which $\theta$ and $\phi$ are the co-latitude and longitude, respectively.
+In more details, each grid point on the sphere surface is equivalent to $r_i$ = $f(\theta_i, \phi_i)$.
+The value of $f$ at a particular grid point $(\theta_*, \phi_*)$ is defined as the radius $r_i$ of the point in the point cloud that its polar coordinates $(\theta_i, \phi_i)$ are the closest to $(\theta_*, \phi_*)$.
 In this projection, several grid points might correspond to the same point in the point cloud.
 Also, there might be points with no grid points assigned to them.
-It is worth noting that the grid needs to be of sufficient resolution, so that it is able to capture the fine details of the input point cloud.
-After obtaining the projection on the sphere, spherical harmonics are used to transform the data to the frequency domain.
+It is worth noting that the grid needs to be of sufficient resolution to capture the fine details of the input point cloud.
+After obtaining the projection on the sphere, the spherical harmonics transform the data to the frequency domain.